 and to describe the security controls in place for meeting MSSEI (Minimum Security Standard for Electronic Information)

 requirements.
-A completed SAP for PL2 application is required before ISP team can assess the application.
+A completed SAP for PL2 application is required before ISO team can assess the application.

 While the SAP is meant to be a snapshot in time of implemented security controls, the Resource Proprietor, along with the Application Coordinator, is also responsible for updating the SAP after any significant changes are made to the application, including any of its privileged access and institutional devices (e.g. servers are added/removed, new privileged access devices are added/removed, etc).

 The SAP is NOT meant to be the repository of information that can directly lead to compromise of covered data, such as vulernability details, account credentials, or actual PL1/PL2 data elements.
 A completed SAP should be considered PL1 data, and shared with collaborators on a need-to-know basis.